RebeccaCrecelius/100-days-of-code/log.md

 **Thoughts**: I am looking forward to adding more visual branding soon.

 **To Do**: Trade the placeholder images out for brand-specific images.
 Fix the text for the community section.
 Gather all materials for Twemary including images and product/ company text.

+### Day 14: February 24, 2024

+**Today's Progress**: Aligned community elements next to each other using a grid.
+Started aligning content within the grid itself.

+**Thoughts**: I am not sure if I should break the grid into smaller sections to properly space the elements.
+I am hoping that I can align them by keeping the number of columns and rows to a minimum.

+**To Do**: Fix the alignment of the grid container so that it stays aligned with the features section when resized.
+Fix the width of the p element so the border takes up the proper space and add the proper spacing to the right side of the grid container as well.